-How do you break a problem down into stories that are both meaningful to the business and at the right level of detail for the programmers: how big should a story really be?
+How do you break a problem down into stories that are both meaningful to the business and at the right level of detail for the programmers, how big should a story really be?

 - We need to provide a consistent way of writing stories - We need to find a way to break problems down, to ensure that we understand the context of a story so that it can be effectively prioritised.
 For example, in one project we are aware of, the business prioritised their stories, and these stories were built and released.
-The problem is that no end-user could perform any task with the software, because sometimes lower priority stories need to be implemented in order to deliver software that provides value to an end-user.
+The problem, no end-user could perform any task with the software, as sometimes lower priority stories need to be implemented in order to deliver software that provides value to an end-user.

-We need to provide a common template for every story.
-The most effective template we have seen in use is the form "as a persona I want something so that goal is achieved" [4].
+We need to provide a common template for every story, the most effective template we have seen in use, is the template with the form "persona needs something so that goal is achieved".

-However, that is not enough.
-We also need to provide a larger "container" in order to effectively prioritise development work so that it provides value to the business, one method of for this is use case identification [3] and yet another is user-centered design task analysis [5].
+However, that is not enough!
+We also need to provide a larger "container" in order to effectively prioritise development work so that it provides value to the business, one method of doing this is use cases, another is process diagrams and yet another is user-centred design task analysis.

-Customers need to take time to get stories right; story decomposition and prioritisation is difficult.
-Story standards and ways to organise the stories so that the business can prioritise at a higher level of granularity are essential (e.g. use cases), but we need to be very careful so that stories do not simply become specifications and the importance of a conversation between programmers and customers is lost!
+Customers need to take time to get stories right; story decomposition and prioritization is hard!
+Story standards and ways to organize the stories so that the business can prioritize at a higher level of granularity are essential (e.g. use cases), but we need to be very careful so that stories do not simply become specifications and the importance of a conversation between Programmers and Customers is lost!